 Works in damp conditions

-This is a huge advantage to using liquid plastic over many other glues.
-The plastic is completely nonreactive with water and air, making it perfect for when you need a strong seal against the elements.
+This is a huge advantage to using liquid plastic over many other types of glue.
+The plastic is completely non-reactive with water and air, making it perfect for when you need a strong seal against the elements.

 This plastic is perfect for use in plumbing situations and in the auto industry where a strong waterproof plastic seal is required.

 RapidFix doesn’t really get the credit for this feature, since it’s just an unintended side effect, but it’s a great feature nonetheless.

 If you’ve ever used just any CA superglue, you’ll know that once the cap has been opened, no matter how careful you are the glue is going to end up hardening inside the bottle if you don’t use it all, since a little air always gets in.